Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 a [`Build::files()`][files] method which accepts an iterator of paths.
-We *could* have programmatically detected all the `*.c` files inside `vendor/tinyvm/libtvm`, but because we're porting code one function at a time it'll be much easier to delete `.files()` calls when individual files are ported.
+We *could* have programmatically detected all the `*.c` files inside `vendor/tinyvm/libtvm`, but because we're porting code one function at a time it'll be much easier to delete individual `.file()` calls as bits are ported.

 [files]: https://docs.rs/cc/1.0.47/cc/struct.Build.html#method.files
 {{% /notice %}}